SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

 #### Inputs:
 - **scrollbarStyle**\
-  Controls whether to use native scrollbars or, which is by default, emulated scrollbars that sit on top of the viewport client.
-In the latter, the viewport client remains natively scrollable.\
+  Controls if to use the native scrollbar or a scrollbar that sits on top of the viewport.
+Defaults to `on-top`.
   Supported values are `native`, `on-top`, or `hidden`.

 #### Events:
 - **scroll**\
-  Emits upon a scroll event.
+  Emits when the viewport is scrolled.
+The event is emitted outside the Angular zone to avoid unnecessary change detection cycles.

 </details>